Sable antelope: Diet

 Sable antelopes are herbivores.
-They are specialized browsing animals that feed upon foliage, mid-length grasses, leaves and herbs, particularly those that grow on termite mounds.
+They are specialized browsing animals that feed upon foliage, mid-length grasses (primarily Urochloa nigropedata), leaves and herbs, particularly those that grow on termite mounds.
 Tree leaves make up 90% of their diet.
 They are diurnal animals, meaning they are most active in the daylight, but less active during the hottest part of the day.
 Like other bovids, they also have a ruminant digestive system.
 Because water is essential to the sable antelope's survival, it travels every two to four days to drink at water sources.
 The sable antelope presumably decreases its risk of being eaten by predators by staying away from feeding areas with high numbers of other grazers, but at the cost of prolonged and strenuous journeys to water.
 Use of specific water sources in particular regions is related to the presence of calcium and magnesium salts in the water, allowing the antelope to consume large amounts of minerals while meeting their water needs.

 In popular culture

 The Sable Antelope is featured on the Rhodesian flag and coat of arms.
 It is also depicted on the Coat of arms of the Federation of Rhodesia and Nyasaland.
 It is also the emblem of TAAG Angola Airlines.

 The Zimbabwe rugby union national team is nicknamed after the sable antelope.

+One subspecies, the giant sable antelope, is the national animal of Angola.

+The animal and its subspecies features in several zoo games, such as Planet Zoo and the Zoo Tycoon franchise.